-The practice encourage people to become personally responsible for their own health.
+The practice encourages people to become personally responsible for their own health.

-The practice has a zero tolerance policy with regard to physical and verbal aggression towards any member of the practice healthcare or reception staff.
+The practice has a zero-tolerance policy with regard to physical and verbal aggression towards any member of the practising healthcare or reception staff.
 Patients being physically or verbally aggressive may be removed from the practice list.

 Data Protection & Your Right to Information

 The practice is registered with and complies with the Data Protection Act 1984.